-Catholic Education in the Diocese of Cairns has a zero tolerance to bullying, and is committed to preventing and eliminating bullying in the workplace.
-Catholic Education will treat reports of workplace bullying seriously and will respond promptly, impartially and confidentially.
+CEDC has a zero tolerance to bullying, and is committed to preventing and eliminating bullying in the workplace.
+CEDC will treat reports of workplace bullying seriously and will respond promptly, impartially and confidentially.

 This policy applies to behaviour that occurs: